Shazzz135/Shazzz_LeetCode/README.md

 # 🧠 LeetCode Solutions Repository

 Welcome to my **LeetCode Solutions** repository!
-This repo is dedicated to storing, organizing, and showcasing my solutions to various **LeetCode coding problems**, written primarily in **Python**.
+This repo is dedicated to storing, organizing, and showcasing my solutions to various **LeetCode coding problems**.

 Each file contains:
 - ✅ Problem Number and Title